Concepción de Ataco: Municipal Government

 The small town, has the basic services (water, electricity, sewage, train toilet, telephone, Internet, post office, police and magistrates' court).
-The town has 4 branches of the agricultural sector, all benefits of coffee, so it follows that the municipality is mainly agricultural.
+The town has 4 branches of the agricultural sector, all benefiting from coffee, so it follows that the municipality is mainly agricultural.
 There are 4 foundations or organizations concerned with agriculture and community development: FUNDATACO Foundation (ATAC), ADECOA (Association for Community Development Ataco) FUNADIC (Ataqueña Foundation for the Integral Development Community) and Romero Association.
 The city’s economy has also been influenced by tourism starting in 2004 and that is the reason why the city has grown prosperous.
 Many investors—both local and international—are opening businesses like hotels, restaurants, bars, etc.

 Tourism

 Ataco has started its tourism business in the late 2004.
 Prior to that the most visited colonial village was Apaneca, a village 20 minutes away from Ataco.
 After people realized Ataco has more opportunities and that it's a very cheerful village, people starting investing in Ataco.
 Even though Ataco did not win first place in the Pueblos Vivos contest it is still preferred by many local and international tourists.